AegisComputers/DattoRMM-Alert-HaloPSA/README.md

 Input Type: Anything
 Character Limit: Unlimited
 Once created make a note of the ID of the newly created field.
 It will appear at the end of the URL after id=

-### CPU and RAM information
-If you wish for the script to be able to display CPU and RAM usage for the device you will need to roll out a component to datto, configure it as a monitor on your devices and set it to run as often as you would like the data to update.
-This will then document RAM and CPU usage to the two custom fields you specify.
-(Default of 29 and 30) This can be downloaded from here https://github.com/lwhitelock/DattoRMM-Alert-HaloPSA/raw/main/Component/Document%20Current%20CPU%20and%20Memory%20use%20to%20UDF.cpt

 ### Variables
 #### DattoURL